adobe, 2024

 Firefly was released as a web tool, to be primarily used on desktop.
 The high screen space provided by a desktop screen made it relatively simple to design complex features.

-However, how could the offerings of a larger screen be accommodated on a much smaller one?
+However, how could the same offerings be accommodated on a mobile?

 We met with a constraint from the respective teams that the experience needs to be extremely similar to the healing tool present on the Firefly website, on much smaller real estate.